 Candice Williams [00:30:10]:

 So, I am Candice Williams.
 I am on LinkedIn as Candice Williams, C-A-N-D-I-C-E Williams, all in one.
 So, I'm here at the Development Bank of Jamaica as the Strategy Manager.
 I think there's on social media as well, “Candice.WilliamsJM.”
 You know, I have to put the dot “J M” to specify that I'm from Jamaica.
 Where you, I think, oh, I should point out, if you go on my Instagram page, you'll probably see lots of cakes because I bake as a hobby.
 So yes.

 Yes, she does.
 Yeah.
 Very, very great baker.
 And really, maybe we'll have you on the podcast in the future to talk about different baking recipes for no problem.

 And I probably can identify some strategy gaps there.

 There we go.
 I love it.
-Well, if that.
-Thank you very much, Candace.
+Well, with that, thank you very much, Candice.
 Thank you, Joe, and we'll catch you later.